vikasnr/llm-cls/README.md

 - Endpoint that retrains the LLM model based on the feedback logs.
 - Calls **`retrain_model_with_metrics()`**
   - Loads previous LLM selection data, faithfulness, BLEU, and ROUGE scores, and retrains the model.
+  - Uses feed back data and scores calculated on it for improving the model.
 - Calls **`retrain_model_without_metrics()`**
   - Loads logs, converts them to a DataFrame, extracts features, retrains the model, and saves the updated models.
+  - Uses prediction from live data along with initial modelling data.

 ##### `/llm_call`
 - **(Dummy API)**